vphantom/docblox2md/README.md

 The generated Markdown documentation will be inserted between these two comments.
 If there was already anything between them, it will be replaced by freshly generated documentation, so it is very easy to keep your Markdown files up to date.

 To better adapt to your documents, you can optionally specify the header level to start with before the file name.
 For OO projects, this will be the header level for classes, and properties and methods will get the next level after that.
+It is `H1` by default.

 ```md
 ...markdown content...